-Please note that the exercises in this product are not a substitute for a coaching certification program, which we recommend you take before you call yourself an official 'positive psychology coach' and before you see clients or patients.
+Please note that the exercises in this product are not a substitute for a coaching certification program, which we recommend you take before you call yourself an official coach and before you see clients or patients.

 Note that you are advised to use these exercises within the boundaries of your professional expertise.
 For instance, if you are a certified clinician, you are advised to use the exercises within your field of expertise (e.g. clinical psychology).
 Likewise, a school teacher may use the exercises in the classroom, but is not advised to use the exercises for clinical populations.
-Positive Psychology Program B.V. is not responsible for unauthorized usage of these exercises.
+PositivePsychology.com B.V. is not responsible for unauthorized usage of these exercises.